lpoto/discord-utility-bot/README.md

 -   Hosting polls,
 -   Adding and removing roles with button clicks,
 -   Configuring which roles may use which commands.

+-   For more info, use `/help` slash command in a discord server.

 ### Required permissions